Gordon Moore, Intel co-founder who coined chip rule, dies at 94

 Gordon Earle Moore was born on Jan.
 3, 1929, in San Francisco and raised in Pescadero, California.
 His family moved to Redwood City, California, when he was 10.
 His father, Walter, was a deputy sheriff.
 His mother, Florence Almira Williamson, owned a small general store.

 Moore saw a chemistry set at a neighbor’s house and decided he wanted to be a chemist.
-He began experimenting with making rockets and explosives and studied chemistry at San Jose State University.
+He began experimenting by making rockets and explosives and studied chemistry at San Jose State University.
 There, he met his wife, the former Betty Whittaker.
 They would have two children, Kenneth and Steven.

 Moore transferred to the University of California at Berkeley and, in 1950, became the first person in his family to graduate from college.
-In 1954, he received a Ph.D. in physics and chemistry from Caltech.
+In 1954, he received a doctorate in physics and chemistry from Caltech.

 He landed a job as a researcher at Johns Hopkins University’s Applied Physics Laboratory in Silver Spring, Maryland.
 William Shockley, who had created the transistor at Bell Telephone Laboratories, and who would share the 1956 Nobel Prize in physics, recruited Moore to his Shockley Semiconductor Laboratory near Palo Alto, California.